JetBrains/guide/site/go/tips/basic-code-completion/index.md

 **How to use:**

-Basic completion pops up as you start typing code and GoLand recognizes an opportunity to complete something for you, but you can invoke it anytime by pressing _Ctrl + Space on Windows/Linux_ or _⌃ + Space on macOS_.
+Basic completion pops up as you start typing code and GoLand recognizes an opportunity to complete something for you, but you can invoke it anytime by pressing <kbd>⌃␣</kbd> (macOS) / <kbd>Ctrl+Space</kbd> (Windows/Linux).

 **Pro tip:**

 _Basic Code Completion_ is also available for non-English symbols.

-<span class="tag is-rounded">New in 2017.3</span>